Calcifer777/learn-kubernetes/docs/source/networking.rst

   kubectl get nodes <nodename> -o jsonpath='{.status.addresses[?(@.type == "InternalIP")].address}'  # option 2
   # Get all interfaces with their IP addresses and filter by node IP
   ip addr | grep <node-ip> -B2

-Get MAC address of worker node
+  # Get MAC address of worker node
+  arp <node-name>

+Get CNI configuration
 ================================================================

 .. code-block:: bash

-  arp <node-name>
+  # CNI configuration details are provided to the kubelet as cli arguments.
+  # If not present in the kubelet process, given by:
+  ps aux | grep kubelet | grep cni

+  # Get the default values from the help of the kubelet command
+  kubelet -i | grep cni

 Other